 To understand the differences between headphone jacks and microphone jacks, we need to establish some identifying criteria and assess the differences.
 These criteria will strictly be based on the function and structure of each type of jack.

 There is a wide variety of audio connectors.
-The shape, size and number of conductive pins in the design will complement the audio requirements of the connected devices in question.
+The design's shape, size, and the number of conductive pins will complement the audio requirements of the connected devices in question.

 In the era of wireless internet, audio jacks are becoming less popular but are still relevant when transferring audio signals in many professional and consumer systems.

 By answering the following questions, we can establish some criteria for differentiating headphone jacks from mic jacks:

 Identifying the differences and similarities in the responses for each of these questions will provide a clearer picture of what makes headphone jacks distinct from microphone jacks.
 Before that, we will provide a brief overview of the structure and design of audio jacks.

 What Is The Structure Of An Audio Jack?